HackmaniaGX/itag-dataset-gathering/README.md

 Ensure you have the following installed:
 - Google Cloud Platform account ( for using Vertex AI workbench to use these notebooks)
+- Git & Git LFS
 - Python 3.8+ environment (if running notebooks directly)
 - Basic familiarity with Jupyter Notebooks
+- Basic familiarity with Github and git commands

 #### Required Python packages:
 Install the following packages within jupyter notebooks or python code.